-As the tolerance value increases, the diameter of circular movements usually decreases.
-If HSC filters are active on your machine (settings made by the machine tool builder), the circle can also become larger.
+As the tolerance value increases, the diameter of circular movements usually decreases, except if HSC filters are active on your machine (settings made by the machine tool builder).

 If Cycle 32 is active, the TNC shows the parameters defined for Cycle 32 on the CYC tab of the additional status display.